 Musicianship Exam (Theory PhD)

-Musicianship Exam for Theory Students: (Formerly Part C of the First Examination) will be given in the Fall on Saturday, September 14, 2019 and in the Spring on Saturday, February 15, 2020, 10am.
+Musicianship Exam for Theory Students: (Formerly Part C of the First Examination) will be given in the Fall on Saturday, September 11, 2021 and in the Spring on Saturday, February 12, 2022, 10am.
 Specific times will be assigned by the DEO of Theory.
 This examination is required of all theory/analysis students and must be taken if necessary each semester until it is passed.
 Professors Rothstein and Burstein will administer the exam.
-For other questions about the content of the exam, contact Professor Rothstein.
+For other questions about the content of the exam, contact Professor Rothstein and/or Professor Burstein.